Our Foundation Curriculum at Langdon Academy

 We have designed an engaging, dynamic and successful curriculum here at Langdon Academy and we continuously strive towards further excellence.

-Our curriculum map for each year group can be found here.
+Our curriculum map for the school can be found here:

 Choose the area below to find out more: